exalearn/electrolyte-design/colmena/ip-multi-fidelity/README.md

 - Check if enough highest-fidelity simulations have completed to retrain a model.
 If so, trigger retraining
 - Check if enough low-fidelity simulations have completed to re-run inference.
 If so, trigger inference
 - Write the QCEngine records of the computation to disk

+## Multi-Site Version

+We also have a multi-site version of this application, `run-multi.py`, where the steering agent requisitions separate resources for machine learning and quantum chemistry tasks.
+As resources are requistioned by the steering agent itself (rather than assumed to be available as in `run.py`), the steering process stays persistant across multiple resource allocations.
+It also does not move resources between the "simulation" and "training/inference" pools.